Major fire in Langen Brütz: Fire brigade fights flames in the cowshed!

 Fire in Langen Brütz: Over 30 firefighters are fighting the fire in the former cowshed.
 The amount of damage and cause are unclear.

-Great fire in Langen Brütz: Fire brigade fights against flames in the cowshed!
+Major fire in Langen Brütz: Fire brigade fights flames in the cowshed!

-On August 12, 2025, a devastating fire suffered a former cowshed in Langen Brütz, east of Schwerin.
-At 7:11 p.m., over 30 firefighters were alerted when the flames had already taken up the approximately 50 x 35 meter building.
-Around 400 old straw bales were housed in the barn, which made the extinguishing work more difficult.
-Firefight teams from several surrounding places, including Leezen, Cambs, Neu Schlagsdorf and Raben-Steinfeld, were quickly used to combat the fire and prevent worse things like NDR.
+On August 12, 2025, a devastating fire affected a former cowshed in Langen Brütz, east of Schwerin.
+At 7:11 p.m., over 30 firefighters were alerted when the flames had already engulfed the approximately 50 x 35 meter building.
+Around 400 old bales of straw were stored in the barn, which made extinguishing work even more difficult.
+Fire brigade teams from several surrounding towns, including Leezen, Cambs, Neu Schlagsdorf and Raben-Steinfeld, were quickly deployed to fight the fire and prevent anything worse from happening, as [NDR](https://www.ndr.de/nachrichten/mecklenburg-vorpommern/westmecklenburg/langen-bruetz-bei-Schwerin-feuer-in-ehemaligem-kuhstall,mvregio Schwerin-874.html) reports.

 The emergency services first had to bring fire-fighting water from neighboring towns in vehicles and lay hose lines several hundred meters long.
 WEMAG also switched off the electricity at the site as a precautionary measure.
 The cause of the fire is still unclear and the amount of damage cannot currently be quantified.
 However, firefighting efforts are expected to continue into the night.

-A stronger view of the background of stable fires is necessary, because there are no nationwide surveys above such incidents in Germany.
-Federal states such as Lower Saxony do not lead statistics on causes of fire and damage in agricultural companies.
-The initiative "Stall fire" criticizes the lack of reporting and tries to collect information about fire events, such as Agrarheute reports.
-According to an examination, electricity (23 %) and arson (15 %) are common causes of stable fires, with "human misconduct" also playing a significant role.
+A closer look at the background to stable fires is necessary because there are no nationwide surveys of such incidents in Germany.
+Federal states such as Lower Saxony do not keep statistics on the causes of fires and damage on farms.
+The “Stable Fires” initiative criticizes the lack of reporting requirements and tries to collect information about fire incidents, as Agrarheute reports.
+According to research, electricity (23%) and arson (15%) are common causes of barn fires, with “human error” also playing a significant role.

-In a similar incident in Plate on February 16 of this year, employees noticed a fire in the cowshed and were able to activate an emergency chain.
-The fire brigade was quickly on site and, using breathing apparatus, the emergency services began with the extinguishing attack and the evacuation of the animals.
-Despite the dramatic situation, it was possible to quickly control the fire.
-It is estimated that the damage incurred in Plate on several tens of thousands of euros, and in this situation, the cause of the fire remains unclear, as [Nordkurier] (https://www.nordkurier.de/regional/schwerin/kuhstall-in-flammen- fire brigade-in-plate-tie--und-kinde-3335122) reported.
+In a similar incident in Plate on February 16 this year, employees noticed a fire in the cowshed and were able to activate an emergency chain.
+The fire brigade was quickly on site and, using breathing apparatus, the emergency services began extinguishing the fire and evacuating the animals.
+Despite the dramatic situation, the fire was quickly brought under control.
+It is estimated that the damage caused in Plate amounts to several tens of thousands of euros, and even in this situation the cause of the fire remains unclear, as Nordkurier reported.

-Fire protection in agriculture remains an important topic that certainly also needs more attention in public.
+Fire protection in agriculture remains an important topic that certainly needs more public attention.
 Findings about the causes could help strengthen prevention measures and prevent future fires.